ClickHouse/clickhouse-docs/docs/en/cloud/manage/cmek.md

 ClickHouse Cloud provides customers the option to encrypt their services using their own AWS KMS key.

 :::note
+This service is available for Production Serices at this time.
+Please log a support ticket to enable this feature: https://clickhouse.cloud/support

 Customer managed encryption keys must be specified at the time the service is created.
-Existing services cannot use this option.
+Existing services cannot use this option at this time.
 :::

 # Creating AWS KMS Keys